-MDD is one of the most common psychiatric disorders and a leading cause of disability worldwide, impacting an estimated 332 million people- or about 5 percent of the population.^{5,6} In 2021, approximately 21 million adults in the U.S. had at least one major depressive episode.7 While depression is typically treated with a "one-size-fits-all" approach, no two cases are the same.
-MDD is a complex, heterogeneous disorder involving multiple regions of the brain and presenting with as many as 256 unique symptom combinations.^{8,9} As a result, responses to treatment vary widely.
-With current standard-of-care oral antidepressants, 2 in 3 people living with MDD continue to experience residual or persistent symptoms.10 Moreover, MDD is a risk factor for the development and worsening of a range of comorbidities, illustrating the importance of integrating mental and general health care.11
+MDD is one of the most common psychiatric disorders and a leading cause of disability worldwide, impacting an estimated 332 million people - or about 4 percent of the population.^{8,9} In 2023, approximately 22 million adults in the U.S. had at least one major depressive episode.10 While depression is typically treated with a "one-size-fits-all" approach, no two cases are the same.
+MDD is a complex, heterogeneous disorder involving multiple regions of the brain and presenting with as many as 256 unique symptom combinations.^{1,2} As a result, responses to treatment vary widely.
+With current standard-of-care oral antidepressants, 2 in 3 people living with MDD continue to experience residual or persistent symptoms.11 Moreover, MDD is a risk factor for the development and worsening of a range of comorbidities, illustrating the importance of integrating mental and general health care.12

-MDD is often accompanied by sleep disturbances such as insomnia or hypersomnia, with approximately 60 percent of MDD patients experiencing insomnia symptoms despite being on standard-of-care oral antidepressants.12 Disturbed sleep and insomnia symptoms have a significant impact on a patient's quality of life and exacerbate the risk of depressive relapse and suicide.^{13,14}
+Insomnia is one of the most common symptoms of MDD, affecting more than 80 percent of people living with MDD.13 Disturbed sleep and insomnia symptoms have a significant impact on a patient's quality of life and exacerbate the risk of depressive relapse and suicide.^{14,15}

-Approximately one-third of adults with MDD will not respond to oral antidepressants alone and are considered to have treatment-resistant depression (TRD), which is often defined as inadequate response to two or more oral antidepressants that were administered at an adequate dose for an adequate duration.^{7,15} TRD has a significant negative impact on the lives of those affected and has one of the highest economic burdens of all psychiatric disorders.15 Patients often cycle through multiple oral medications, waiting 4-6 weeks for potential relief.16 Based on the STARd study after trying their third oral antidepressant, approximately 86 percent of patients do not achieve remission.16
+Approximately one-third of adults with MDD will not respond to oral antidepressants alone and are considered to have treatment-resistant depression (TRD), which is often defined as inadequate response to two or more oral antidepressants that were administered at an adequate dose for an adequate duration.
+TRD has a significant negative impact on the lives of those affected and has one of the highest economic burdens of all psychiatric disorders.
+Patients often cycle through multiple oral medications, waiting 4-6 weeks for potential relief.
+Based on the STARd study, after trying their third oral antidepressant, approximately 86 percent of patients do not achieve remission.
+8

-ABOUT CAPLYTA® (lumateperone)
+ABOUT CAPLYTA®

-CAPLYTA® is approved by the U.S. FDA for the treatment of adults with schizophrenia, as well as depressive episodes associated with bipolar I or II disorder (bipolar depression), as monotherapy, and as adjunctive therapy with lithium or valproate.
-While its exact mechanism of action is unknown, CAPLYTA® is characterized by high serotonin 5-HT ${2A}$ receptor occupancy and lower amounts of dopamine D_2 receptor occupancy at therapeutic doses.
+CAPLYTA® (lumateperone) 42 mg is an oral, once daily atypical antipsychotic approved for the treatment of adults with schizophrenia, as well as depressive episodes associated with bipolar I or II disorder (bipolar depression), as monotherapy, and as adjunctive therapy with lithium or valproate.

+While its exact mechanism of action is unknown, CAPLYTA[®] is characterized by high serotonin 5-HT{2A} receptor occupancy and lower amounts of dopamine D^2 receptor occupancy at therapeutic doses.

-A supplemental new drug application (sNDA) for CAPLYTA $^{\otimes}$ as an adjunctive treatment for adults with major depressive disorder is currently under U.S. Food and Drug Administration review.
+A supplemental new drug application (sNDA) for CAPLYTA[®] as an adjunctive treatment for adults with major depressive disorder is currently under U.S. Food and Drug Administration review.